 These spiced chocolate ginger truffles are flavored with Chinese 5-spice powder (cinnamon, fennel, clove, star anise and white pepper).
 The spice blend pairs beautifully with the crystallized ginger bits and gives the truffles a delicious and sophisticated flavor.

-I came across a recipe for an Asian 5-spice chocolate cake the other day and was intrigued by the idea.
-The author, chef Christian Thornton, suggests to serve the cake with ginger whipped cream and I applied those concepts to the chocolate truffles here.
+I came across this Asian 5-spice chocolate cake recipe the other day and was intrigued by the idea.
+The author, chef Christian Thornton, suggests serving the cake with ginger whipped cream and I applied those concepts to these chocolate truffles.
+The truffles are not very sweet and the anise comes through quite strongly with its unique, licorice-like flavor.

 How to make the truffles:

-See full ingredients & instructions in the recipe card below!
+See full ingredient amounts and instructions in the recipe card below!

-Step 3.
-Stir the mix until it’s nice and uniform.
+- Stir the mix until uniform.

 Keep the truffles in an airtight container in the fridge until you’re ready to serve them.